My name is David McConnell and I was Chair of the Board from 2017 to 2019.

-My inspiration to become a Trustee is mainly driven by my parental experience as the father of a 20-year-old son with Down’s Syndrome.
+My inspiration to become a Trustee was mainly driven by my parental experience as the father of a 20-year-old son with Down’s Syndrome.
 I would like families who have children with a disability to have more choice about what their children can do.
 It must be safe, it should be fun, and it needs to give the families a break from the extra stresses and strains that having a child with a disability imposes.
-There are lots of reasons why our children may be socially isolated,but I am primarily focused onthe solutions and provision of opportunities that can help to remedy this issue.
+There are lots of reasons why our children may be socially isolated, but I am primarily focused on the solutions and provision of opportunities that can help to remedy this issue.

-I bring a certain business geekiness to what I do at Accuro due to my business background and 15-year experience on senior leadership committees at several learning disability charities.
+I bought a certain business geekiness to what I did at Accuro due to my business background and 15-year experience on senior leadership committees at several learning disability charities.
 I believe that for an organisation like ours to thrive, for the clubs and projects to flourish, you need good business systems.
 You need a strategy that most people buy into, strong finances and good financial reporting, good governance at Board level and in an organisation with a lot of part-time staff, strong HR.
 When I arrived at Accuro there was plenty to do in these areas and we’ve come a long way to make them better.
-As always there’s plenty more to do and no room for complacency, but I’ve certainly played my part in all those things.
+As always there’s plenty more to do and no room for complacency, but as a past Accuro Chair, I’ve certainly been happy and able to play my part in all those things.

-In the end what inspires me about Accuro is the people.
-My colleagues on the Board who come and give their best to make Accuro a better place andstaff who build on our ideas and participate in running the clubs to help our service users.
-I’m also inspired by the volunteers,who come in and give their time and expertise so generously to make Accuro a better place, as well as the families, many of whom are in a similar boat to me.
+In the end what continues to inspire me about Accuro is the people.
+The Trustees who come and give their best to make Accuro a better place and staff who build on the Board’s ideas and participate in running the clubs to help our service users.
+I’m also inspired by the volunteers, who come in and give their time and expertise so generously to make Accuro a better place, as well as the families, many of whom are in a similar boat to me.
 Our service users also inspire me as they change lives for the better and make the world a better place to be in.